Fair allocation of indivisible items with conflict graphs

+{ It should be noted that \textsc{Fair $k$-Division of Indivisible Items}} is still only weakly NP-hard for constant $k$ even for arbitrary profit functions, since we can construct a pseudo-polynomial algorithm solving the problem with a $k$-dimensional dynamic programming array.

-In this paper we study a generalization of \textsc{Fair $k$-Division of Indivisible Goods}, where a \emph{conflict graph} $G = (V,E)$ on the set $V$ of items to be divided is introduced.
+{\bf Our generalization.} In this paper we study a generalization of \textsc{Fair $k$-Division of Indivisible Items}, where a \emph{conflict graph} $G = (V,E)$ on the set $V$ of items to be divided is introduced.
 An edge $\{i,j\} \in E$ means that items $i$ and $j$ should not be assigned to the same subset of the partition.
-Disjunctive constraints represented by conflict graphs were considered for a wide variety of combinatorial optimization problems.
-We just mention the knapsack problem (\cite{pfsch09,pfsch17}), bin packing (\cite{mimt10}), scheduling (e.g.,~\cite{boja95,raey09}), and problems on graphs (e.g.,~\cite{dpsw11}).

-The conflict graph immediately gives rise to (partial) colorings of the graph which were studied by Berge~\cite{MR989117} and de Werra~\cite{MR1097650}.
+Allocating items in a conflict-free way immediately gives rise to (partial) colorings of the graph, a concept studied by Berge~\cite{MR989117} and de Werra~\cite{MR1097650}.

 \begin{definition} A \emph{partial $k$-coloring} of a graph $G$ is a sequence $(X_1,\ldots,X_k)$ of $k$ pairwise disjoint independent sets in $G$. \end{definition}

 Combining the profit structure with the notion of coloring we define for the $k$ profit functions $p_1,\ldots,p_k: V \to \mathbb{Z}_+$ and for each partial $k$-coloring $c = (X_1,\ldots, X_k)$ a $k$-tuple $(p_1(X_1),\ldots, p_k(X_k))$, called the \emph{profit profile} of $c$.
 The minimum profit of a profile, i.e., $\min_{j=1}^k \{p_j(X_j)\}$, is the \emph{satisfaction level} of $c$.
 Now we can define the problem considered in this paper: